emilwidlund/nodl/README.md

 ### @nodl/react

-*This package is not yet functional*
+_This package is not yet functional_.

 A React implementation of the Nodl framework.
 Exposes copmonents, containers, hooks & utilities to render Nodl nodes & connections.